Paraceratherium: Palaeobiology

-The British zoologist Robert M. Alexander suggested in 1988 that overheating may have been a serious problem in Paraceratherium due to its size.
+The zoologist Robert M. Alexander suggested in 1988 that overheating may have been a serious problem in Paraceratherium due to its size.
 According to Prothero, the best living analogues for Paraceratherium may be large mammals such as elephants, rhinoceroses and hippopotamuses.
 To aid in thermoregulation, these animals cool down during the day by resting in the shade or by wallowing in water and mud.
 They also forage and move mainly at night.
 Because of its large size, Paraceratherium would not have been able to run and move quickly, but they would have been able to cross large distances, which would be necessary in an environment with a scarcity of food.
 They may therefore have had large home ranges and have been migratory.
 Prothero suggests that animals as big as indricotheres would need very large home ranges or territories of at least 1000 sqkm and that, because of a scarcity of resources, there would have been little room in Asia for many populations or a multitude of nearly identical species and genera.
 This principle is called competitive exclusion; it is used to explain how the black rhinoceros (a browser) and white rhinoceros (a grazer) exploit different niches in the same areas of Africa.

 Most terrestrial predators in their habitat were no bigger than a modern wolf and were not a threat to Paraceratherium.
 Adult individuals would be too large for any land predators to attack, but the young would have been vulnerable.
 Bite marks on bones from the Bugti beds indicate that even adults may have been preyed on by 10 to 11 m-long crocodiles, Astorgosuchus.
 As in elephants, the gestation period of Paraceratherium may have been lengthy and individuals may have had long lifespans.
 Paraceratherium may have lived in small herds, perhaps consisting of females and their calves, which they protected from predators.
 It has been proposed that 20 tonnes may be the maximum weight possible for land mammals, and Paraceratherium was close to this limit.
 The reasons mammals cannot reach the much larger size of sauropod dinosaurs are unknown.
 The reason may be ecological instead of biomechanical, and perhaps related to reproduction strategies.
 Movement, sound, and other behaviours seen in CGI documentaries such as Walking With Beasts are entirely conjectural.